computersarecool/respectrable/README.md

 # Respectrable
-*Bi-directional communication with Ableton Live via Max for Live*
+*Bi-directional communication for Ableton Live via Max for Live*

 ## Description
 Live doesn't natively support [OSC](http://opensoundcontrol.org/introduction-osc) so the point is to create a system where any property can be set or queried via Max for Live which does support OSC.